Commando Order: Background

-Dieppe Raids
+Dieppe Raid

-On 19 August 1942, during a raid on Dieppe, a Canadian brigadier took a copy of the operational order ashore against explicit orders.
-The order was subsequently discovered on the beach by the Germans and found its way to Hitler.
+On 19 August 1942, during a raid on Dieppe, a Canadian brigadier, William Southam, took a copy of the operational order ashore against explicit orders.
+The order was subsequently discovered on the beach by the Germans and found its way to Adolf Hitler.
 Among the dozens of pages of orders was an instruction to "bind prisoners".
-The orders were for the Canadian forces participating in the raid, and not the commandos.
+The orders were for Canadian forces participating in the raid, and not the commandos.
 Bodies of shot German prisoners with their hands tied were allegedly found by German forces after the battle.

 Sark Raid

 On the night of 3–4 October 1942, ten men of the Small Scale Raiding Force and No. 12 Commando (attached) made an offensive raid on the German-occupied isle of Sark, called "Operation Basalt", to reconnoitre the island and to take prisoners.

 During the raid, five prisoners were captured.
 To minimise the task of the guard left with the captives, the commandos tied the prisoners' hands behind their backs.
 According to the commandos, one prisoner started shouting to alert his comrades in a hotel and was shot dead.
 The remaining four prisoners were silenced by stuffing their mouths, according to Anders Lassen, with grass.

 En route to the beach, three prisoners made a break.
 Whether or not some had freed their hands during the escape has never been established, and it is unknown whether all three broke at the same time.
 One was shot and another stabbed, while the third managed to escape.
 The fourth was conveyed safely back to England.